tf2spi/gamers-rise-up/files/opus.rst

 The purpose of doing this is to explain the opus codec in a way more suited to implementers rather than solely as a mathematical specification.

+There should be little (pseudo)code provided in this specification as a skeptical measure to avoid copyright infringement of libopus.
+Any references to libopus in this document should also be in the prose of RFC 6716 which public domain authors are allowed to reference.
-This is useful for game devs like  `Sean T. Barnett <https://nothings.org/stb/stb_opus.html>`_ and others to reimplement opus in a way that suits them.
+This is useful for game devs like  `Sean T. Barnett <https://nothings.org/stb/stb_opus.html>`_ and others to implement opus codecs without copyright infringement.

-Speaking of which, if there is a difference between the implementation provided and this specification, the spec takes preference and should be updated when the opus implementation contradicts it.

-Additionally, pseudocode and an alternate API is provided rather than the code from `libopus <https://github.com/xiph/opus.git>`_ or RFC 6716 so that I don't accidentally put implementers in a position of copyright infringement if they copy any part of this specification.

 Structure
 ^^^^^^^^^